Emerging & Specific Regulation

 EU AML Regulation Changes:

-The EU AML Authority (AMLA): Proposed in 2021, AMLA aims to protect the EU’s financial system from money laundering and terrorism financing.
-Scheduled for implementation in 2024, AMLA will supervise high-risk cross-border financial entities and work alongside national AML/CFT authorities to harmonize supervision across the EU.
+EU AML Authority (AMLA): Proposed in 2021, AMLA safeguards the EU’s financial system from money laundering and terrorist financing.
+Its go-live in 2024 sees the supervision of high-risk cross-border financial entities and a coordination role with national AML/CFT authorities for a harmonised EU-wide supervision approach.

-The New 6AMLD: Updates to the Sixth Anti-Money Laundering Directive include national risk assessments every 4 years, enhanced Financial Intelligence Unit (FIU) frameworks for analysis and Suspicious Activity Report (SAR) submission, and the introduction of cross-border asset registers.
-It also clarifies beneficial ownership information requirements and enhances whistleblower protections.
+New 6AMLD: Additions to the Sixth Anti Money Laundering Directive reportinclude national risk assessments (NRAs) every four years, beefed-up Financial Intelligence Unit (FIU) tools for intelligence and Suspicious Activity Report (SAR) filing, and cross-border asset registers.
+Clarification on beneficial ownership information obligations and better whistleblower protection is included.

 Common Rules of Conduct for Financial Institutions (FIs): As part of the EU’s ‘single rulebook’ for AML/CFT, there will be more detailed customer due diligence rules, clarification on ultimate beneficial ownership, and requirements to connect bank accounts to national registers for faster information sharing.